Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Polarization flipping -- vacuum birefringence

-where $\sigma$ is the angle between the probe and pump polarizations.
-The probe field strength is assumed to be negligible compared to the pump.
+where $\sigma$ is the initial angle between the probe and pump polarizations, $\lambda_p$ the wavelength of the probe pulse, and $A_b$ the amplitude of the background pulse.
+The propagation direction of the probe is assumed to be perpendicular to the pump polarization and the probe field strength to be negligible compared to the pump.
 The probability directly translates to the flip ratio,

 Formula \eqref{eq:Pflip} yields all the parametric dependencies for the probability of polarization flips and indirectly excludes other parameters.
-Note the strong dependence on the optical path of the pump pulse and on the probe wavelength.
+There is a strong dependence on the optical path of the pump pulse and on the probe wavelength.
 Notably, the ratio is independent of the shapes of the pulses.
-Deviations from the above formula for focused background pulses are discussed in the next subsection.
-In 1D simulations the background can be modeled as a Gaussian.
-To investigate the scaling properties of the numerical solver the settings in Table \ref{tab:pol_flip_scaling} are used, where only those parameters affecting \ref{eq:Pflip} are actually relevant.
+Limitations of the above formula for focused background pulses are discussed in the following subsection.
+In 1D simulations the background can be modeled as a Gaussian pulse.
+To investigate the scaling properties of the numerical solver the settings in Table \ref{tab:pol_flip_scaling} are used, where only those parameters affecting \eqref{eq:Pflip} are actually relevant.
 A time-resolved flipping process for those parameters is depicted in Figure \ref{fig:FlipTimeEvol}.
-The results of the scaling tests are visualized in Figure \ref{fig:pol_flip_scaling}.
+The results of the parametric scaling tests are visualized in Figure \ref{fig:pol_flip_scaling}.
 There is perfect agreement between the 1D simulation results and formula \eqref{eq:Pflip}.
-With these scaling properties being verified in the algorithm, in the following subsection the analytical result in case (a) of \cite{Karbsteinetal2015} is reproduced using extrapolations.
+With these scaling properties being verified in the algorithm, in the following subsection the analytical result in case (a) of \cite{Karbsteinetal2015}, where a small probe pulse traverses a strong pump field, is compared to an extrapolation of simulation results.

-It has to be noted here, as it has also been found in \cite{Pons2018}, that there is a signal at $\sigma = \pi/2$ in the top right diagram of Figure \ref{fig:pol_flip_scaling} with value \SI{2.87e-14}{}.
-This is above the numerical noise and due to harmonic generation.
-The polarization of a harmonic resulting from a higher order photon interaction is determined by energy conservation to be along the polarization of the pulse contributing with an uneven amount of photons.
-Hence, even though there should be no signal from polarization flipping, there are signals from harmonic generation.
-Harmonic generation is however not considered in formula \eqref{eq:Pflip}.
-This example shows that the simulation algorithm yields all effects in one go in contrast to most analytical calculations.
-Combined effects like this are up to future research, where the algorithmic solver will hopefully prove invaluable.
-Neglecting that signal, the mean absolute percentage errors in all the scaling plots above are below 0.1\%.
+Neglecting the signals for $ \sigma=0,\, \pi/2 $, where $ P_\textrm{flip}=0 $ analytically, that cannot be respected in a relative error calculation with the true values as baseline, the mean absolute percentage errors for each scaling test are below 0.1\%.